ColourlessSpearmint/ASCII-Globe/README.md

 ## Installation

+### Clone Repo
-To get started, first clone the repository.
+First, clone the repository.
+This can be done by running the following script.

 ```bash
 git clone https://github.com/ColourlessSpearmint/ASCII-Globe.git
 cd ASCII-Globe
 ```

+### Texture Files

 Next, you must obtain texture files (`earth.txt` and `earth_night.txt`) and place them in the `textures/` directory.